wasifahmed-sudo/energi-node/Script Kiddies/README.md

-# Problem : Extract the names and email addresses separately, and then format the email addresses to be in lowercase.
+# Problem : Extract the names and email addresses separately from a text file.
 ```
 John Doe: johndoe@example.com